hallettj/hallettj.github.com/source/_posts/2017-02-21-changes-i-would-make-to-go.markdown

 uses of `nil` are contradictions of what is stated in your type signatures.
-This Go signature claims that the argument is a pointer to a `User` struct - but if I take that claim at face value I am likely to get a `nil pointer dereference` error:
+This Go signature claims that the argument is a pointer to a `User` struct - but if you take that claim at face value you are likely to get a `nil pointer dereference` error:

 ```go